T Bone Burnett: Pursuing music

 Burnett (as J. Henry Burnett) produced and played drums on "Paralyzed", the novelty hit by the Legendary Stardust Cowboy.
 He also worked as producer on other work by LSC as "Jay Burnett", and on an early single by John Nitzinger as "J. Burnett".
 As "Joseph Burnett", he then produced the only album by the pseudonymous group Whistler, Chaucer, Detroit, and Greenhill (The Unwritten Works of Geoffrey, Etc.).
 Though he was not a group member, Burnett contributed four songs to the album as a writer, and also appeared as a musician.
 (Uni, 1968).
 Fairly consistently billed as J. Henry Burnett from mid-1968, he also continued to work as a producer for other local acts such as Crowd + 1 and The Third Avenue Blues Band.

 Burnett moved to Los Angeles where he recorded and released (again as J. Henry Burnett) The B-52 Band & the Fabulous Skylarks (Uni, 1972), which had minimal commercial impact.
 He continued producing the work of other artists, notably Delbert McClinton.
 In 1975 and 1976, he toured with Bob Dylan's Rolling Thunder Revue.
-By now, he was billed as T-Bone Burnett: the hyphen in T-Bone would be used though the 1970s into the mid-1980s, until Burnett decided on the spelling "T Bone".
+By then, he was billed as T-Bone Burnett: the hyphen in T-Bone would be used though the 1970s into the mid-1980s, until Burnett decided on the spelling "T Bone".

 When the Revue ended, Burnett and two other members of Dylan's band, David Mansfield and Steven Soles, formed The Alpha Band, which released three albums: The Alpha Band (1976), Spark in the Dark (1977), and The Statue Makers of Hollywood (1978).

 Burnett and singer-songwriter Sam Phillips were married in 1989 and divorced in 2004.
 He produced many of her albums, including Martinis & Bikinis and Cruel Inventions.